 Further bluntly “protecting” jobs by seeking guarantees from a buyer is not a particularly progressive policy – it ignores the forces of competition and globalisation that all companies, UK owned or otherwise, face.
 Indeed, Cadbury itself has a record of aggressive cost-cutting.

 The biggest risk to Cadbury workers is not that Kraft is an American company that will seek out profits at the expense of British jobs, it is that Kraft is funding the acquisition with £7bn of debt, taking the group’s debt to EBITDA (Earnings before interest, taxes, depreciation and amortization – a measure of earnings) ratio to nearly four times.

 The cost of financing the massive mountain of leverage means that much of the cash generated by the business will be spent not on investment and training, but on interest payments.
 And if rates rise or sales drop, the group will be forced to cut jobs – and at worst may even fail.

 Therefore the right approach is to enact public policy that demands financial prudence as part of any deal, domestic or cross-border.
 This could simply be a cap on the amount of leverage a buyer of a British business can apply.
 Just as we should probably have stopped Northern Rock lending 125 per cent of the value of someone’s home, we should stop companies picking up British businesses when there is a risk that the terms of the acquisition could lead to job losses.

 This is not the government trying to second guess what best represents shareholder value.
 It is the government protecting its, and our, interests.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.